RV Transport Service

 Check your trailer lights to ensure they are working properly. ( brake, turn, clearance, license plate etc.) Trailer Wheels & Axles: Inspect the wheels and axles on your trailer for proper lubrication.
 It is recommended that bearings, bearing seals and bearing cups on a trailer be greased every 12 months or 12,000 miles.

 Do NOT overload your RV trailer.
 Check the gross trailer weight rating (GTWR) of your trailer to prevent overloading.
+Overloading your RV trailer can lead to tire blowouts, resulting in damage to the trailer.

 All trailers have a designated hitch type depending on their gross trailer weight.
 It is important that your trailer have the proper hitch type to safely tow.